 Overall, more than 17,000 radio listeners registered for soybean programmes through Farm Radio International’s Uliza system which allows farmers to access important messages and alerts, vote on poll questions, leave messages and request specific information.
 In addition, over 3,900 listeners registered for common bean programmes.

-Karen Hampson, of Farm Radio International, added, “Our partnership with CABI and AFAP on the soybean programming in the Southern Highlands provided access to an estimated potential audience of over one million listeners and overall production of soybean increased through collaboration with the Clinton Foundation.
+Karen Hampson, of Farm Radio International, added, “Our partnership with CABI and AFAP on the soybean programming in the Southern Highlands provided access to an estimated potential audience of over one million listeners and overall production of soybean increased through collaboration with the Catholic Relief Service."

 Dr Andrew Msolla, from Africa Fertilizer and Agribusiness Partnership, also noted, “This partnership taught us that reaching farmers through a variety of channels and offering them the chance to question and discuss the information was just half the picture.
 We learnt that in order to sustain the benefits, the national extension and input supply systems must operate in tune with the farmers and respond to their needs.”

 The project also found that, through the distribution of more than 7,000 comics aimed at teenagers, that young people’s attitudes to agriculture are now more aspirational with the next generation wishing to adopt more ‘farm smart’ strategies to ensure future food security.

 Read more about ‘Scaling-up improved legume technologies in Tanzania (SILT)' on the project page here: https://www.cabi.org/projects/project/65303